rbergen/MixEmul/README.md

 So again, trust me when I say that MixEmul is safe.
 Or don't trust me, and miss out on what I still consider to be the best MIX emulator available. :)

+## Can I support the author?
+Yes.
+You can support me through [PayPal](https://www.paypal.me/rutgervanbergen).

 _- Rutger van Bergen - [github.com/rbergen](https://github.com/rbergen)_